swallowcamel/nancywiki/The-root-path.md

     }
 }
 ```

+_Note_: The root path should be an absolute path.
+While relative paths work when locating views, they will not work for serving static content because they are considered unsafe.

 Once that is done, the next thing you need to do is to let Nancy know that it should be using your own implementation, instead of going of and try to locate one for you (remember there are implementations in each host, so if you provide a second one, the result will be non-deterministic).